 Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP)

 The Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP) provides eligible producers with compensation for losses due to disease, certain adverse weather events or loss conditions as determined by the Secretary of Agriculture.
 For drought-impacted areas, ELAP also covers above normal costs to transport feed and water to livestock or haul livestock to forage or other grazing acres.

 For ELAP, producers will need to file a notice of loss within 30 days and honeybee losses within 15 days.

 Livestock Forage Disaster Program (LFP)

-Livestock producers may also be eligible for the Livestock Forage Disaster Program (LFP) for 2022 grazing losses due to drought when grazing land or pastureland is physically located in a county rated by the U.S. Drought Monitor as having a D2 intensity for eight consecutive weeks, D3 drought intensity or greater.
+Livestock producers may also be eligible for the Livestock Forage Disaster Program (LFP) for 2022 and 2023 grazing losses due to drought when grazing land or pastureland is physically located in a county rated by the U.S. Drought Monitor as having a D2 intensity for eight consecutive weeks, D3 drought intensity or greater.
 FSA maintains a list of counties eligible for LFP and makes updates each Thursday.